WinVector/rquery/extras/CollectExprs.md

 tratio
 ```

     ##       dplyr   rquery    ratio
-    ## 1: 2.42365 1.015397 2.386899
+    ## 1: 2.290519 1.060446 2.159959

 ``` r
 ratio_str <- sprintf("%.2g", tratio$ratio)
 ```

-`rquery` is about 2.4 times faster than `dplyr` for this task at this scale for this data implementation and configuration.
+`rquery` is about 2.2 times faster than `dplyr` for this task at this scale for this data implementation and configuration (we have also seen an over 8 times difference for this example on `PostgreSQL`).

 ``` r
 if(use_spark) {